GeorgePara61/Barley-Sieving/README.md

 5th) I didn't stop there.
 After finishing with canny, I tried adjusting the previous parameters, because they could be positively affected by other changes I did.

 A small tip: If you find a good parameter combo but wanna keep experimenting, you'll probably note down the parameters.
 I'd suggest editing the defaults text file, if you don't care for the previous defaults, so you can exit and rerun the app with these.

+You might notice a bug where some of the GUIs don't fully appear.
+That happens if settings > system > display > scale and layout > scale isn't set at 125% on your machine.
+If you switch to 125% they'll generate properly.

 The code exists in the directory of this app.
 Make any changes you'd like and rebuild it.
 I used PyInstaller.
 To build, run: